|Full Name||George Russell|

 After winning the GP3 series Russell graduated to the Formula 2 Championship with ART Grand Prix in 2018.
 In a field stacked with future Formula One drivers in Lando Norris and Alexander Albon, Russell was able to separate himself from the field after a slow start to the season.
 He would go on to win the title with a victory at the feature race in Abu Dhabi, beating fellow Brit Lando Norris in the process.

 After dominating the junior categories Russell got an opportunity to drive for Williams in Formula One for the 2019 season alongside Formula One veteran Robert Kubica.
 In his debut season, Russell impressed one and all with his impressive speed as he would consistently outqualify his teammate at every race.
-Although the lack of a competitive car did mask Russell’s potential but the considerable gap he enjoyed against Kubica made it clear that Russell was a special talent.
+Although the lack of a competitive car did mask Russell’s potential the considerable gap he enjoyed against Kubica made it clear that Russell was a special talent.

 Although Kubica would be the one who would score a point for the team, Russell showed his potential in his debut season by outqualifying Robert at every race in the season.

 For the 2020 season, Russell was joined by Nicholas Latifi as his teammate.
 The Williams car was still unable to bridge the gap to the midfield and it left Russell stranded in a backmarker for another season.
-The season would pan out similar to Russell’s debut as he was able to outqualify his teammate on every race weekend.
+The season would pan out similarly to Russell’s debut as he was able to outqualify his teammate on every race weekend.

 All this changed for one weekend though when Lewis Hamilton test positive for Covid-1 and George Russell was given the opportunity to drive the Mercedes for the weekend.
 In clearly the fastest car on the grid, Russell qualified 2nd and was able to jump his teammate Valtteri Bottas at the start.
 Russell, still learning the car in his first weekend with the team was able to keep a healthy gap to Bottas and looked certain to take the victory.
 This however wasn’t meant to be as Mercedes messed up Russell’s pitstop and then the subsequent puncture later in the race ruined any chance of getting the victory.
 Russell would finish the race in 9th and received praise from everyone for his performance through the weekend.